 We're aiming to create shady tree lined streets in our suburbs.
 Planting more street trees helps to cool our suburbs, making them more liveable and sustainable.
 A tree-lined street on a hot summer day can mean the difference between a comfortable walk or bike to work, and an unpleasant, sweat-soaked forced march.
 You can help make Canning an even better place to live by welcoming a new street tree and cooling our suburbs for future generations of Canning residents.

 Last year the City planted over 5000 new trees in Parks and Streetscapes.
 In fact we planted almost 3000 trees just in East Cannington and Queens Park alone.
 The City is using a spatial mapping system to plan and record where we are planting trees.
-The image below shows where we planted trees in 2021.
+The image on the right shows where we planted trees in 2021.

-For more detailed information, you can download a copy of the Urban Forest Strategy Reporting 2021 summary of the Urban Forest activities by clicking this link.
-Urban Forest Report.
+For more detailed information, download the Urban Forest Strategy Reporting 2021 (PDF 1.5MB).

-Last year, City of Canning residents were invited to name a street tree and write them a unique welcome message.
+City of Canning residents were recently invited to name a street tree and write them a unique welcome message.
 The City documented locations where trees have been planted so that you can go and visit your new friend now they have officially moved in.
 Did you name a Street Tree?
-Find out where your street tree is growing on our Welcome a Street Tree Map
+Find out where your street tree is growing on our Welcome a Street Tree Map (PDF 8.9MB).

 The initiative is part of the City of Canning’s Urban Forest Strategy and revitalisation plan for Queens Park, with primary and secondary schools taking the opportunity to help tell the story of their suburbs by choosing names of significance that tie trees to the history of the place or even their own school.